Be Who You Are

 “...That was Eli,” he said finally.
 He paused again, his disconcerted expression deepening, then looked back to Anarchy. “...You know I slept with people for living space.
 He was the most recent one.
 It…all of it is a weird fucking situation to be in, with that.
 It’s different from turning tricks.
 You know how people, like, when they’re paying you for a night, it’s sort of a role for the night.
 And normally that role is still some disconnected, no-strings-attached fantasy...thing.
 It’s like they know you’re an object to them.”
 Chey looked back down the street. “...it’s different when there’s not much direct money involved.”

 “Different how?”
 Anarchy prompted gently.
 Chey let out a small sigh and hugged his arms to himself.
-The sight was too vulnerable to stand; Anarchy reached an arm across Chey’s thin shoulders, glad to feel him relax slightly into the touch as they resumed their slow walk towards home.
+The sight was too vulnerable to stand; Anarchy reached an arm across Chey’s narrow shoulders, glad to feel him relax slightly into the touch as they resumed their slow walk towards home.

 “Some of these guys, I think, don’t quite put it together that it’s still a performance they’re paying for,” Chey explained; “The first guy was...fine, I guess.
 Treated me like a roommate during the day, kinda, just...had his stuff for me to do other times.
 Kicked me out when I didn’t wanna deal with that anymore.
 But Eli was real bitter about me calling it quits.
 He was like, ‘but I let you live here, but I buy your meals, but it’s been months…’ He was pissed.
 Hurt, I guess, but how could anyone even think about trying to build a functional relationship out of ‘I’m fucking you so that I don’t freeze to death in the gutter’?
 ‘I pretend not to have any opinions of my own so that I can eat’?”